bioimageit/bioimageit_gui/docs/source/tutorial_experiment.rst

 * *Separator*: the chars that is used as separator in the filename.
 In our example it is *_*
 * *Position*: The position of the word we want extract with respect to *Separator*.
 In our example we set 1 because we want the word that is just after the first *_* in the file name.

-Clic *Validate*, and a new column with the extracted tag is now visible in the ``RawDataSet`` data list view:
+Click *Validate*, and a new column with the extracted tag is now visible in the ``RawDataSet`` data list view:

 .. figure::  images/experiment/image10.png
    :align:   center